ossuminc/riddl/README.md

 ```
 ## Goals
 This project is currently nascent.
 It doesn't do anything yet, but eventually
-we hope it will do all of the following:
+we hope it will do all the following things:

 * Generate Swagger (OpenAPI) YAML files containing API documentation for
  REST APIs
-* Generate Lagom based microservices to implement bounded contexts
-* Generate Cloudstate.io based microservices to implement bounded contexts
+* Generate Akka Serverless based microservices to implement bounded contexts
 * Generate Akka/HTTP server stubs
 * Generate Akka/HTTP client library
 * Generate Kafka server stubs
 * Generate Kafka client library
-* Generate Scala.JS based browser client side
 * Generate graphQL based on domain model
 * Supporting a SaaS system for the generation of the above items working
  something like https://www.websequencediagrams.com/ by allowing direct